secondYearProjects/CellGame/LibrariesInfo.md

 ### 4) <a href="https://github.com/dtschump/CImg"> CImg Library </a>
+### Warning: after many hours of search found out that CImg Library is not fully supported by MSVC compiler
 Header-only toolkit for image processing.
 Has huge functional for image generation and transform, that was needed for my project.
 After looking through a tutorial you can use basic functionality with ease.